 Microsoft’s next-generation AI tool, Copilot, will change the way we all work.
-The new AI workflow tool, which is currently only available on preview to a select few, is set to relieve us from the “drudgery of work and tasks that zap our time”, freeing us up to be more creative and innovative, says Microsoft.
+The new AI workflow tool is set to relieve us from the “drudgery of work and tasks that zap our time”, freeing us up to be more creative and innovative, says Microsoft.

-So, in this blog we’ll explore what Copilot is and reveal exactly how it will make your life so much easier when it’s eventually released to us all later this summer.
+So, in this blog we’ll explore what Copilot is and reveal exactly how it will make your life so much easier when it’s eventually released to us all.

 What is Copilot?

 Copilot is Microsoft’s latest AI tool.
 Think of it as having your very own digital assistant in your Microsoft 365 suite.

 Powered by OpenAI’s GPT-4 model, it combines the power of large language models (LLMs) with your data in the Microsoft Graph.

 Embedded in all Microsoft 365 applications, including Word, Excel, PowerPoint, Teams, Outlook and more, Copilot’s designed to automate a variety of tasks which, according to the creators, will make the new suite of Microsoft 365 apps the “most powerful productivity tools on the planet”.

 So, what can it do?
 At a quick glance, Copilot will help everyone:

 - Write, edit, and summarize text in Word